zesty-io/zestyscopes/README.md

 # Zesty Scopes

+## Introduction

 A project to present horoscope content managed by the Zesty.io Content Management System for delivery to multiple channels:

 * [Website](http://zestyscopes.zesty.site/) (presentation and hosting also by Zesty.io)
 * Amazon Alexa Skill

+## Webinar

+Watch me present a walkthrough of this codebase and how to use it with Zesty.io CMS in a [webinar recording on YouTube](https://www.youtube.com/watch?v=pIlA7T2TQK4).

 ## API Endpoints